Credit: Andrew Waltham

 'In the end, of course, sessions like this, especially where entirely a cappella, are chiefly dependent on the quality of the conductor.
 Patrick Allies richly deserves the regard in which he is held.
-He is superbly skilled, but also patient, endlessly good-natured, and strikes an excellent balance between teaching letting the punters have a go at the music that drew them in.'
+He is superbly skilled, but also patient, endlessly good-natured, and strikes an excellent balance between teaching and letting the punters have a go at the music that drew them in.'

 Tamesis Magazine (Review of Thames Valley Early Music Forum Workshop, July 2018)

 '...conductor Patrick Allies has unearthed a large-scale mass setting by a not-unknown composer of the early German Baroque... this outstanding performance shows that Siglo de Oro continues to go from strength to strength.'

 Classical Music Magazine (Review of Missa Tulerunt Dominum meum CD, July 2018)

 'Here is a choir in which all the elements are held in perfect equilibrium.
 Patrick Allies ponders every note before moulding lines whose suppleness in turn coalesce into a breathing, organic whole.
 He ferments vigour, urgency and narrative sweep... a beautifully recorded, aristocratically executed disc.
 Siglo de Oro has struck gold!'